 How Cybersecurity Experts Can Help

-Some of the evidence in cases of cybercrimes like revenge porn are embedded deep within the backend of the exchange.
+Some of the evidence in cases of cybercrimes like revenge porn is embedded deep within the backend of the exchange.
 It’s often difficult to access and extract this data alone.
-Luckily, there are cybersecurity experts who can help.
+Cybersecurity professionals play a critical role in resolving revenge porn cases.

 If you ever need help dealing with revenge porn, our team of experts are standing by and ready to help.
 You can contact our Sextortion Helpline any time to connect with one our specialists and start taking back control.